jblotus/explosivewebsprogramming/app/backup/2011-06-21-protect-your-career-with-these-5-web-development-technologies.md

 ## **Summary**

 I hope I have given you at least a spark when it comes to picking up one of these new techs.
 I do this out of love for my fellow developer.
-It is too easy to get into a comfort zone only to fall behind and ask &#8220;[Who moved my cheese?][45]&#8221; when the opportunities and paychecks start drying up.
+It is too easy to get into a comfort zone only to fall behind and ask "[Who moved my cheese?][45]&#8221; when the opportunities and paychecks start drying up.
 Spend at least an hour a day messing with something new and unfamiliar.
 Comfort is death,[ just ask the sharks who stop swimming][46].

  [1]: http://zedshaw.com/rants/rails_is_a_ghetto.html
  [2]: http://meta.stackoverflow.com/questions/45176/when-is-use-jquery-not-a-valid-answer-to-a-javascript-question